neel-kumar-v/DASD-Scheduler/README.md

 # DASD-Scheduler

-A scheduler for the Downingtown STEM Academy counciling office
+A simple app to help the Downingtown STEM Academy Counseling Office manage scheduling.